sevrinn/data-structures/linked-list/README.md

 - The head pointer points to the first node of the list
 - Can grow/shrink in size during execution
 - Can be make just as long as needed
 - Allocates memory as the list grows.
-Must know
+Must know size ahead of time
+- Main operations are: insert and delete

 ### Advantages

 - Nodes can be easily inserted/deleted from a linked list without reorganizing the entire data structure.
+- Elements can be added indefintely.
+An array would fill up or have to resize (js)
+- Elements are easily removed.
+Removing elements from an array leaves empty spaces, wasting memory

 ### Cons

 - Search operations are slow.
 Random access of data elements isnt allowed.
-Nods must be sequentially accessed starting from the first node
+Nodes must be sequentially accessed starting from the first node
 - Uses more memory than arrays because of storage of pointers.

 ### Types of Linked Lists